GenericMappingTools/gmt/trunk/doc/rst/source/mapproject.rst

 mapproject
 **********

+.. only:: not man

     mapproject - Do forward and inverse map transformations, datum conversions and geodesy

 Synopsis
 --------